 In China, it is a common practice to see people laughing or talking loudly while traveling abroad in public transport or in public places.
 Also, nowadays, public displays of affection are not rare in China.
 On the other hand, it is considered impolite to have loud conversations in public places in Japan.
 This is to such an extent that a majority of Japanese people mute the ringer of their smartphones while using public transport for traveling.
 Moreover, consumer behaviors such as showing affection towards loved ones are publicly discouraged in Japan.

 Like other things, there are differences between the clothing and attire of China and Japan.
 The “Hanfu” controlled the clothing of Chinese people during the Han period.
 Afterward, Manchu rule came to power and made “Qipao” the official clothing style in China.
 Qipao is a one-piece baggy dress with a tight skirt and a high neck.

-On the other hand, traditional Japanese clothing style consists of Kimono which is also named “Gofuku”.
+On the other hand, the traditional Japanese clothing style consists of Kimono which is also named “Gofuku”.
 These are basically T-shaped fine clothes.
 After some modifications with time, Kimono was further stylized into a 12-layered robe which is called the “Junihitoe”.

-The Chinese traditional architecture laid emphasis on the use of wood as opposed to the use of stone in ancient times.
+Chinese traditional architecture laid emphasis on the use of wood as opposed to the use of stone in ancient times.
 Instead of height, breadth was given preference.
 On the other hand, in modern architecture, high-rise buildings are preferred.
 Japanese architecture had a Chinese influence for a long time.
-With the advent of Buddhism, Japanese architecture also got influenced.
+With the advent of Buddhism, Japanese architecture was also got influenced.
 The Japanese made use of mats on the floor for sitting purposes and the houses began to be built a bit elevated from the ground by a few inches.
-Moreover, the wood is mostly used for construction in Japan as it remains cool in humid weather conditions.
+Moreover, wood is mostly used for construction in Japan as it remains cool in humid weather conditions.

 The Last Word